exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 but *verified* trust needs to be the new normal.

 I hope this post helps if you want to set this up for yourself.
-If you are passionate about improving the security, consider getting involved with your [local OWASP chapter](https://owasp.org/chapters/).
+If you are passionate about improving security, consider getting involved with your [local OWASP chapter](https://owasp.org/chapters/).

-If you have any questions or requests for a post on a similar topic, send me a message on [LinkedIn](https://www.linkedin.com/in/thomas-flanigan/).
+If you have any questions or requests for a post on a similar topic, please send me a message on [LinkedIn](https://www.linkedin.com/in/thomas-flanigan/).